sharath/go-coinmarketcap/README.md

 # go-coinmarketcap

-Unofficial Go Client for the Professional CoinMarketCap API
+go-coinmarketcap is a Go client library for accessing the CoinMarketCap Professional API

+go-coinmarketcap requires Go version 1.8 or greater.

+# Usage

+TODO